Alfanous-team/alfanous/FAQ.rst

          $ make dist_xpi

-   - use it,  you'll find the package in output folder
+   - use it,  you'll find the package in output folder with the extension .xpi

 #.
 Test Ubuntu/Sabily package (later)